-If you are one for adventure then Oman needs to be on your bucket cycling list.
-Picturesque Oman with its diverse landscapes is the perfect sport-enthusiast location for a range of activities, like cycling, with its long coastlines, ancient forts, rugged mountains, and empty deserts.
+Picturesque Oman with its diverse landscapes is the perfect sport-enthusiast location for a range of activities, including cycling, with its long coastlines, traditional forts, beautiful mountains, and deserts.

-The Tour of Oman is the Middle Eastern version of the Tour de France.
-It started gaining momentum when in 2013 the winner, Chris Froome, went on to win the Tour De France.
-The Tour of Oman usually consists of six stages and lasts six days.
+The Tour of Oman started gaining momentum when in 2013 the winner, Chris Froome, went on to win the Tour De France.
+The Tour of Oman usually consists of six stages and extends to six days of cycling.
 Starting in Muscat, the tour is a mixture of coastal, city, and mountain landscape routes, and by the fifth day, making it up to the Jabal Akhdar, the tour of Oman is a pretty intense and long journey of cycling, but one can find details of all the routes on their website.

 Veterans of cycling argue that Oman offers the best terrain and conditions for cycling; some cyclists even come to Oman to prepare for world wide cycling events.
 For one, there was the Austrian duo of Peter Kumhofer and Brigitte Nickl, who were the first to set off on a cycling adventure in Oman.
 They started their journey in Muscat, and went from Wadi Hatat to Salalah via Sur’s coastal road; the trip covered 1200 kilometers and took 12 days.
 This route marks one of the coastal cycling routes that people can take, however, if you’re not open for a 12-day cycling adventure we have you covered.